mohitpai/journey-optimizer.en/help/using/segment/create-compositions.md

     ![](assets/audiences-alerts.png)

 1. The composition is published.
-The resulting audiences are saved into Adobe Experience Platform. <!-- and are ready to be targeted in Journey Optimizer campaigns.
-[Get started with campaigns](../campaigns/get-started-with-campaigns.md)-->
+The resulting audiences are saved into Adobe Experience Platform and are ready to be targeted in Journey Optimizer campaigns.
+[Get started with campaigns](../campaigns/get-started-with-campaigns.md)

 ## Access compositions {#access}